davebarnes97/spring-boot-data-geode/spring-geode-project/spring-geode-docs/src/docs/markdown/appendix.md

 Warning
 </td>
 <td class="content">This section is now deprecated.
 Spring Boot for
-{apache-geode-name} (SBDG) no longer provides the
+VMware GemFire (SBDG) no longer provides the
 <code>spring-gemfire-starter</code> or related starter modules.
 As of
-SBDG 1.4, SBDG is based on {apache-geode-name} 1.13.
-Standalone GemFire bits based on {apache-geode-name} are no longer being released by VMware, Inc. after GemFire 9.10.
-GemFire 9.10 was based on {apache-geode-name} 1.12, and SBDG can no longer properly support standalone GemFire bits (version ⇐ 9.10).</td>
+SBDG 1.4, SBDG is based on VMware GemFire 1.13.
+Standalone GemFire bits based on VMware GemFire are no longer being released by VMware, Inc. after GemFire 9.10.
+GemFire 9.10 was based on VMware GemFire 1.12, and SBDG can no longer properly support standalone GemFire bits (version ⇐ 9.10).</td>
 </tr>
 </tbody>
 </table>

 <table>
 <colgroup>